epfl-lasa/ds_motion_generator/README.md

 ## Usage

-### Run a desired DS
+You should begin by filling in the DS configuration file, which should be stored in ```config/``` folder.
+- For analytic DS,

+   1. where you provide the conventional Priors, Mu, Sigma,
+   1. In addition, K (number of guassian) and dim (the dimenstion input-output space)
+   1. WARNING: There is a transpose compared the previous version.
+In this version, each row (in Priors and Mu) indicates a guassian, and each column indicates a dimension.

 1. Launch file (launch folder)
    1. the name of the input topic (potentially a position signal)
    1. the name of the output topic (potentially a desired velocity signal)
    1. the name of the topic for the filtered output.
-   1. If DS is se-DS: the location of the GMM paramaters (i.e., a yaml file contating Prior, Mu, and Sigma)
+   1. If DS is se-DS: the location of the GMM paramaters (i.e., a yaml file containing Priors, Mu's, Sigma's)
    1. If DS is lpv-DS: the location of the GMM paramaters and system parameters (i.e., a yaml file contating Prior, Mu, and Sigma, A's and b's)

-1. DS configuration file (config folder)
-   1. where you provide the conventional Prior, Mu, Sigma,
-   1. In addition, K (number of guassian) and dim (the dimenstion input-output space)
-   1. WARNING: There is a transpose compared the previous version.
-In this version, each row (in Priors and Mu) indicates a guassian, and each column indicates a dimension.

 #### Dynamic re-configuration of DS/filter parameters
 You can modify the filtering and some of the DS parameters dynamically (cfg folder)